Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

-Chimpanzee Diets- What Do Chimpanzees Eat In The Wild?
+Chimpanzee Diets In Kibale Forest- What Do Chimpanzees Eat In The Wild?

-Are chimpanzees omnivores?
-Chimpanzees’ diets consist mainly of fruits.
+Chimpanzees’ diets in Kibale National Park consist mainly of fruits.
 However, leaves and leaf buds, seeds, blossoms, stems, pith, bark, and resin are eaten also.

-Chimpanzees’ food can also include birds and their eggs, small to medium-sized mammals, and primates, like infant and juvenile Yellow Baboons, Red-tailed Monkeys, Bushbabies, Blue Duikers, and Warthogs.
+Chimpanzees’ food can also include birds and their eggs, small to medium-sized mammals, and primates.
+Infant and juvenile Yellow Baboons, Red-tailed Monkeys, Bushbabies, Blue Duikers, and Warthogs can be eaten.

 The Red colobus is the most preferred prey.
 Chimpanzees eat monkeys!

 Note that, meat makes up less than 3% of the chimpanzee diet in the wild, therefore it’s barely taken.